 FLEXIBLE DISC MEMORY CANNOT BE SUPPORTED BY FRONT PANEL ONLY.
-THE RACK MOUNT INSTALLATION MUST HAVE SIDE SUPPORT RAILS OR A REAR SUPPORT AT MINIMUM.
+THE RACK MOUNT INSTALLATION MUST HAVE SIDE SUPPORT RAILS.

 - 1. Remove power and interface cables from rear panel connectors. - 2.
 Open the drive doors and pull at points A and B (as shown in Figure C-1) to remove the front panel. - 3.
 Place the unit on a broad, flat object (such as a book), so that the feet are off the surface. - 4.
-Remove the four recessed screws (two per side) on the exposed front panel as shown in Figure C-2. - 5.
+Remove the four recessed screws (two per side) on the exposed front panel as shown in Figure C-2.
+Keep the screws and washers for mounting into the rack. - 5.
 Remove the cover-securing screw in each of the lower corners on the rear of the unit. - 6.
 Slide the cover back and off of the unit. - 7.
 Install the top plate, being careful to slide the front edge of the top plate into the slot in the front panel bezel.
-Secure the top plate with the four screws provided, and washers removed from the cover screws. - 8.
-Place the unit in the rack and secure it to the rack using the screws provided in the same recessed holes shown in Figure C-2.
+Secure the top plate with the four screws provided.
+Install the two screws removed in step #5 into the same holes from which they were removed. - 8.
+Install side rails into rack and secure.
+For HP 29400B Series racks order Accessory #12679B.
+Do not use slide brackets for mounting. - 9.
+Place the unit in the rack and secure it to the rack using the screws and washers removed in step #4 into the same recessed holes shown in Figure C-2.
 Again, do not support the unit by the front panel only.
-The rack must have a shelf, side rails, or a rear support at a minimum. - 9.
+The rack must have a shelf or side rails. - 10.
 Snap in the front panel.